sknoeri/Master_project_codes/README.md

 # Master_project_codes
-The python code for the GUI and the used Arduino scetecher for reading the AD4776
+The python code for the GUI and the used Arduino scetehces for reading the AD4776.
+Aslo the data-sheets of the bought chips and breakout-bords are added.
+Those data-sheets can also be found in the web.

 ## The Arduino codes